 15 Steps to Buying a House in California

-With 39 million people who call it home, California is the most populous state in the U.S. and ranks third in total area behind Alaska and Texas.
-With this in mind, buying a house in California can be overwhelming.
+With 39 million people who call the Golden State home, California is the most populous state in the US and ranks third in total area behind Alaska and Texas.
+With this in mind, buying a house in California can feel overwhelming.
 With so many people and rising home prices, it can be downright intimidating.

 But, it doesn’t have to be!
-We’re here to walk you through the steps of buying a home in California.
-With the help of Daniel Del Real, a top agent in Modesto, California who works with 75% more single-family homes than the average Modesto agent, we’ll give you the information you need to succeed as a California homebuyer.
+We’re here to walk you through our 15-step guide for buying a home in California.
+With the help of Daniel Del Real, a top agent in Modesto, California, who works with 75% more single-family homes than the average Modesto agent, we’ll give you the information you need to purchase your dream home and succeed as a California homebuyer.

 Find a Buyer's Agent To Help You Buy Your California Dream Home